What is Chiropractic? Why see a Chiropractor?

 Serious negative side effects are real and do occur.
 This is why I strongly believe that if you have the time to see if the natural route works for you, you should pursue it.
 Medicine is better suited for critical ailments when you do not have the time to allow your body to heal itself.
 To use medicine for anything else is unhealthy in the long run.

-If you can get better with chiropractic treatment and lifestyle changes, those approaches are better than turning to a pain pill.
+If you can get better with chiropractic treatment and lifestyle changes suggested by your chiropractor, those approaches are better than turning to a pain pill.
 If you go the prescription route for pain, you are not solving the problem.
 You’re masking it and allowing the pain to worsen with time while the pain medication’s efficacy wanes.

 If you suffer from pain, chiropractors can help you determine the cause of it.
-They will treat you and/or refer you to another healthcare practitioner if necessary.
+A chiropractor will treat you and/or refer you to another healthcare practitioner if necessary.
 They can also teach you how to naturally alleviate pain.

 I look forward